Permission To Add Seasoning!

 Don’t just read words- add seasoning!

-With cooking, there is much more freedom and room to experiment, modify and invent.
+But, with cooking, now you’re talking!
+With cooking there is much more freedom and room to experiment, modify and invent.
 You add your own special spin to flavor up the dish.
+Love that!

 Voice acting is definitely like cooking- there is improv and seasoning you add– that you are expected to add– on the fly.
 It takes a while to get used to it, but you need to add more than is listed in the recipe (your script) and apply it with panache.